ADMINISTRATIVE POLICY AND PROCEDURES

 3.2.8 RIT Proprietary Information is information identified, described, designated or marked at or near the time of creation or disclosure as proprietary to the Rochester Institute of Technology.
 Such information is recorded information, regardless of the media upon which it resides, of a scientific or technical nature and specifically includes, but is not limited to, technical data, computer software and software documentation developed in whole or in part by RIT, and all forms of intellectual property (such as trade secrets, patents, copyrights, and trademarks).
 RIT personnel should always label RIT Proprietary Information before sharing it with any external party.

 3.3 Responsible Parties.
-In general, PI's and their Operational Units, SRS, and SPA each play a key role in ensuring proper compliance with all RIT, regulatory, legal, and sponsor requirements on Externally Sponsored Projects.
+In general, PI's, Co-PIs, and Senior Personnel and their Operational Units, SRS, and SPA each play a key role in ensuring proper compliance with all RIT, regulatory, legal, and sponsor requirements on Externally Sponsored Projects.

-3.3.1.a.
-PI Eligibility Limitations.
-The following employees are typically ineligible to function in the role of PI: Post Doctoral Associates, Lecturers (as defined in Institute Policy E6.0), Visiting Faculty, Adjunct Faculty, and Emeritus Faculty.
+18.104.22.168 PI Eligibility Limitations.
+The following employees are typically ineligible to function in the role of PI: Post Doctoral Associates, Lecturers (as defined in Institute Policy E6.0), Visiting Faculty, Adjunct Faculty, Emeritus Faculty, and students.

 In certain instances, exceptions for the individuals listed above may be granted.
 This exception request must be stated in the notes section of the PRF and approved by the Department Head, Dean, and Vice President for Research.

-3.3.4 Research Advisory Members.
-This informal group consists of faculty representatives from across the Colleges, directed by the RIT Vice President for Research, that provides feedback and comment on the strategic vision and implementation challenges of RIT's research goals.
+3.3.5 Research Advisory Members.
+This informal group consists of faculty representatives from across the Colleges, directed by the RIT Vice President for Research that provides feedback and comment on the strategic vision and implementation challenges of RIT's research goals.

-3.3.5 Oversight Committee For Externally Sponsored Projects (OCESP).
-The OCESP is created by RIT Policy C1.0 for the limited purpose of implementing and administering the Oversight Policy for Externally Sponsored Projects and balancing RIT's commitment to openness in scholarship with competing requirements of the sponsors of externally funded projects at RIT.
-See http://www.rit.edu/academicaffairs/policiesmanual/sectionC/C1.html Pursuant to RIT Policy C.10 the OCESP is responsible for conducting review of certain externally funded research projects (as set forth in Section 3.5.2) prior to their execution when there are particular limits on open scholarship.
+3.3.6 Research Compliance Committee (RCC).
+The RCC is responsible for the implementation and administration of the Externally Sponsored Projects Disclosure Policy and balancing RIT's commitment to openness in scholarship with competing requirements of the sponsors of externally funded projects at RIT.
+See http://www.rit.edu/academicaffairs/policiesmanual/section-c-general-inst....
+The RCC is responsible for conducting a review of certain externally funded research projects (as set forth in Section 3.5.2) prior to their execution when there are particular limits on open scholarship.

-3.3.7 Sr. Vice President for Finance and Administration The Finance and Administration (F&A) division is organized and operated to provide service to the university in the stewardship of its human, physical, financial, and informational resources.
+3.3.8 Sr. Vice President for Finance and Administration.
+The Finance and Administration (F&A) division is organized and operated to provide service to the university in the stewardship of its human, physical, financial, and informational resources.
 The Sr. Vice President for Finance and Administration oversees this policy and approves substantive changes for post award financial processes.

 3.4.2 Preparation of the PRF.
 A fully completed and approved PRF by all applicable RIT signatories noted below (and in section 3.4.3) that are required before RIT can commit any resources noted in the PI's proposal, and before any proposal can be sent to an external sponsor.
 The PI is responsible for completing and routing a PRF with assistance of the SRA, to obtain all department and administrative approvals required for the project and its technical and budget circumstances in order to submit the proposal to the sponsor and commit RIT resources to the project.
+Signatures are required from the PI, Co-PI(s), Senior Personnel and the associated department, college and administrative approvals.
 The completed PRF will reflect the specific approvals of the PI and his/her operational units, Department Head, Dean, the SRA themselves, and ultimately the Vice President for Research on every PRF.
 The fully completed and approved PRF provides the approval to the PI to proceed on the research project, if awarded, under the scope of work, budget, percentage of effort, with any F&A sharing or any cost sharing proposed by the PI, all as reflected in the PRF.
 Any changes of 10% or more of the total budget amount during the proposal or award process will require the re-routing and re-approval of the revised PRF to ensure that proper RIT supervisors of the PI, and the research, approve the revised commitment of RIT resources to the proposal.

 3.4.3 Prior approvals required for specific proposal characteristics.
 Prior to submission of the proposal, if the following specific features are a part of the proposal, then additional approvals are required as set forth below and in the PRF.
 The approval is a representation that the proposal is in full compliance with RIT's policies and necessary to meet business objectives.

 22.214.171.124 Cost Sharing.
 Cost sharing should not be included in a research proposal unless required by the external sponsor.
 If any cost sharing is involved in a proposal, approval from the VPR, Dean and/or Department Head affected shall be obtained on the cost sharing approval form, which is part of the PRF.
-The PI will be responsible for initiating and seeking Department and Dean approval for cost sharing..
-The VPR may consult SPA and approval will be consistent with OMB Circular A-110.C.23.
+The PI will be responsible for initiating and seeking Department and Dean approval for cost sharing.
+The VPR may consult SPA and approval will be consistent with Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance), 2 CFR 200.306.

 126.96.36.199 Reduction of RIT's approved Facilities and Administrative (F&A) rate.
 No reduction in RIT's approved F&A rate should be included in a proposal unless it is required by the sponsor.
 If there is such a requirement by the sponsor then the appropriate party (PI and/or Department Head, and Dean) should provide a written justification and seek prior approval in writing from the VPR.
-The VPR may consult SPA and approval shall be consistent with OMB Circular A-110.C.23.
+The VPR may consult SPA and approval shall be consistent with Uniform Guidance, 2 CFR 200, Appendix III.

-3.4.4 Signatory Approvals for Proposals and PRF.
-If a proposal will be funded with federal, state, or local government funds then SRS approval and VPR approval is required for the PRF and proposal prior to submission to the sponsor no matter the dollar amount. (a) If the project is under $5,000 and not federal, state, or local government sponsored, no SRS or VPR approval is required prior to submission of the proposal. (b) If the project budget is greater than $5,000 and $50,000 or less, and does not involve federal, state, or local government monies, the research project requires SRS approval of the PRF and the proposal may be submitted to the sponsor after approval of the Director of Sponsored Research Services. (c) However, the Director of CIMS may approve non-government proposals of $50,000 or less provided the PRF for the project is approved by SRS. (d) All projects over $50,000 require proposal and PRF approval of SRS and the VPR.
+3.4.4 Signatory Approvals for Proposals, PRFs, and Agreements.
+If a proposal will be funded with federal or state government funds then SRS approval and VPR approval is required for the PRF and proposal prior to submission to the sponsor no matter the dollar amount. (a) If the project is under $5,000 and not federal or state government sponsored, no SRS or VPR approval is required prior to submission of the proposal. (b) If the project budget is greater than $5,000 and $50,000 or less, and does not involve federal or state government monies, the research project requires SRS approval of the PRF and the proposal may be submitted to the sponsor after approval of the Director of Sponsored Research Services. (c) However, the Director of GIS and the Director of IPI may approve non-government proposals and standard agreements of $50,000 or less provided the PRF for the project is approved by SRS or the project is included in an SRS approved roll-up listing. (d) All projects over $50,000 require a proposal and PRF which must be approved by SRS and the VPR. (e) All agreements, regardless of value, involving federal or state government funding require the signature of the VPR. (f) All agreements over $5,000 that do not involve federal or state governement funding, require the signature of the VPR.

 3.4.5.
 Pre-Award Compliance Issues SRS shall work with the PI to become aware of any compliance issues that arise at the pre-award stage.
-The PI shall be responsible to designate any relevant project compliance issues on the PRF, and SRS shall assist the PI in coordinating with the applicable RIT office to plan for project compliance in these areas (e.g., use of human subjects, use of animals, hazardous materials, etc.).
+The PI shall be responsible to designate any relevant project compliance issues on the PRF, and SRS shall assist the PI in coordinating with the applicable RIT office to plan for project compliance in these areas (e.g., use of human subjects, use of animals, hazardous materials, conflict of interest, export control, recombinant DNA, etc.).
 See also section 3.9.
 In addition, SRS shall review the proposals for compliance with the Procurement Integrity Act, and will work with SPA to coordinate compliance with any additional sponsor legal and regulatory requirements, and RIT procedures as necessary.

 3.4.6 Submission of Proposal to Sponsor.
 Each PI is responsible for preparing a complete proposal and PRF in time for PRF approval, and submission of the proposal to the sponsor.
 The PI shall work with the SRA and SRS representatives to submit proposals in accordance with sponsor instructions and requirements.
 All proposals submitted through SRS are logged in an SRS database.